Part 2 of 2: Testing & Troubleshooting Workspace ONE UEM Automated Domain Join

 msiexec.exe /i c:\temp\AirWatchAgent.msi /quiet ENROLL=Y IMAGE=N SERVER=YourDSServerName.awmdm.com LGName=YourOG USERNAME=YourUsername PASSWORD=YourPasswordNoQuotesRequired DEVICEOWNERSHIPTYPE=CD ASSIGNTOLOGGEDINUSER=N DOWNLOADWSBUNDLE=false /log c:\temp\airwatch.log

 - The next step is to connect to the ACC Server and open the ACC log so that you can see if the djoin.exe process functions.
+If you followed Part 1 of this blog series you already have the ACC logs verbosed.
 The log file is found in:

 - Search the CloudConnector.log file for the entry “GetOfflineDomainJoinBlobs”

-- If djoin.exe worked as expected (and you followed Part 1 to verbose the CloudConnector.log file) you will see an entry like this:
+- If djoin.exe worked as expected you will see an entry like this:

 2021/04/15 13:33:23.860 UEMCONNECTOR 368741b3-4817-438e-90bf-02c77843c861 [0000000-0000000] (33) Info AirWatch.CloudConnector.AccServiceListener.ProcessServiceRequest/1 Processing Query request AirWatch.CloudConnector.DirectoryService.IDirectoryService:GetOfflineDomainJoinBlobs 2021/04/15 13:33:23.876 UEMCONNECTOR 5c46a87f-8488-48b5-8566-3f2321397cd7 [0000000-0000000] (33) Debug AirWatch.CloudMessaging.Client.AwcmClient+<SendMessageRetryAsync>d__74.MoveNext Sending Idle message to AWCM: https://awcm1688.awmdm.com/awcm, MessageId: ce190bd2-511b-4427-b964-a4e06bf838bc, CorrelationId: , OriginId: 458c520c-638d-45f5-95ad-99ba6d9e5233(https://cn1688.awmdm.com/789/acc), DestinationId: 2021/04/15 13:33:23.892 UEMCONNECTOR 368741b3-4817-438e-90bf-02c77843c861 [0000000-0000000] (13) Debug AirWatch.CloudConnector.DirectoryService.DirectoryService.ExecuteDjoinCommand Executing ODJ command - djoin /PROVISION /DOMAIN "lab.aftersixcomputers.com" /MACHINE "AS-7812008" /MACHINEOU "OU=UEMDomainJoin,DC=lab,DC=aftersixcomputers,DC=com" /SAVEFILE "odjBlob-AS-7812008.txt" 2021/04/15 13:33:25.433 UEMCONNECTOR 368741b3-4817-438e-90bf-02c77843c861 [0000000-0000000] (13) Debug AirWatch.CloudConnector.DirectoryService.DirectoryService.ExecuteDjoinCommand Result of ODJ command: Provisioning the computer...
 Successfully provisioned [AS-7812008] in the domain [lab.aftersixcomputers.com].
 Provisioning data was saved successfully to [odjBlob-AS-7812008.txt].
 Computer provisioning completed successfully.
 The operation completed successfully.
 2021/04/15 13:33:25.465 UEMCONNECTOR 368741b3-4817-438e-90bf-02c77843c861 [0000000-0000000] (13) Debug AirWatch.CloudConnector.DirectoryService.DirectoryService+<GetOfflineDomainJoinBlobsAsync>d__68.MoveNext Returning successful response to ODJ blob request for 1 resources.
 2021/04/15 13:33:25.465 UEMCONNECTOR 368741b3-4817-438e-90bf-02c77843c861 [0000000-0000000] (13) Info AirWatch.CloudConnector.AccServiceListener.ProcessServiceRequest/1 Sending reply message 2021/04/15 13:33:25.465 UEMCONNECTOR